The company's Prada is somebody's last name, and they've been around for 100 years, and they do female clothes with an edge.

 Get this.

-This conservative group in the UK will also suggest scrapping gross domestic product as a measure of the nation's success in favor of a model that measures people's happiness, drawn up by the friends of the earth.
+This conservative group in the UK will also suggest scrapping gross domestic product as a measure of the nation's success in favor of a model that measures people's happiness drawn up by the Friends of the Earth.

 Under the proposals, a cap could be set on the energy use of each electrical appliance, and those exceeding limits could be banned from sale in the UK.

-Uh the left is the left, ladies and gentlemen.
+The left is the left, ladies and gentlemen.

-And we've we hear about the energy bill.
+And we hear about the energy bill finally in our global warming update.

-Uh the energy bill is a waste.
+The energy bill is a waste.

 It's typical of the legislation that's coming out of this Congress.